The 5 best sites to spot birds in Milton Keynes

 Water levels

-There is still interesting wildlife around, I have personally seen huge numbers of Banded Demoiselles along the river, and Otter have been seen in front of the hide, playing in broad daylight.
+There is still interesting wildlife around.
+I have personally seen huge numbers of Banded Demoiselles along the river, and Otter have been seen in front of the hide, playing in broad daylight.
 Bat numbers are quite good I believe.
 And butterflies can easily be seen during the summer months.
 It can be a very tranquil location, the peace pagoda and Buddhist temple would be evidence of that.

-Parking however is now a costly affair, the main car park by the water sports and family area charge quite a bit (as does the one behind the peace pagoda), but there are two free parking areas, one opposite the sewage works and one by Willen sports pavilion, although for a new visitor it could be tricky to locate.
+Parking however is now a costly affair.
+The main car park by the water sports and family area charge quite a bit (as does the one behind the peace pagoda).
+But there are two free parking areas.
+One opposite the sewage works, and one by Willen sports pavilion.
+Although for a new visitor it could be tricky to locate.

-Linford Lakes Nature Reserve (Permit only) – Formerly Known as Linford Lakes, ARC Pits, Hansen Centre (and loads more)
+Formerly Known as Linford Lakes, ARC Pits, Hansen Centre (and loads more)

 Sometimes we really do need to allow nature to do as it wishes.

 Anyway, the wildlife is still very good.
 Anything can, and does, turn up.
 Six species of Heron have been recorded there in recent years, decent waders and duck turn up regularly and the reserve once even held a River Warbler.
 It was home to the first inland breeding records for Little Egret and has held all 5 species of resident Owl at different times.
 Most of the species of Milton Keynes dragonflies have been recorded here; and there are some good moth and butterfly records.
-The permit only element and total lack of dog access must really help.

 Currently you can drive around the back of the reserve on a public road, so some viewing is possible without a permit.
 Although the road is rough and there is no right of way to stop.